Analysis | Tucker Carlson says it’s Kamala Harris’s fault he carried Putin’s water

 “Europe has enjoyed unprecedented peace, security, and prosperity through a commitment to a set of defining principles.
 The United States is equally committed to these principles: that people have a right to choose their own form of government; that nations have a right to choose their own alliances; that there are inalienable rights which governments must protect; that the rule of law should be cherished; that sovereignty and territorial integrity of all states must be respected; and that national borders should not be changed by force.
 We are here in Munich, together, to reaffirm our commitment to these principles.”

 But he didn’t quote that, because he wanted to mock Harris as unserious.
-He wanted to suggest that she was a joke, as he had Nuland; someone unworthy of respect in part because she was a woman.
+He wanted to suggest that she was a joke, as he had Nuland: someone unworthy of respect in part because she was a woman.
 How else do you explain this riff?

 “The key to good management is matching the person with the job.
 Not everybody’s good at everything,” Carlson said about Harris.
 “So if you’re looking for someone to date Montel Williams, well, maybe she’s the person you would choose.
 She could be a solid choice for that.
 She’s done it before. … But this new gig?
 De-escalating a world-ending conflict with a nuclear-armed rogue state?
 No.”